Greek National Road 2

 Greek National Road 2 (Εθνική Οδός 2, abbreviated as EO2) is a single carriageway with at-grade intersections, located in the regions of West Macedonia, Central Macedonia and East Macedonia and Thrace.
 It connects the Albanian border near Florina with the Turkish border near Alexandroupoli.
-Its section east of Thessaloniki has been replaced by the new A2 (Egnatia Odos) motorway.
+Its section east of Thessaloniki has been replaced by the new A2 motorway (Egnatia Odos).
 The section between the Albanian border and Thessaloniki is part of European route E86.

-The Greek National Road 2 passes through the following places (west to east):